A lot or a little?

-Families can talk about what makes this movie so scary.
+Families can talk about what makes Poltergeist so scary.
 Are the effects, the ghosts and other things that you see, that are so frightening?
 Or is the situations?

 Did you identify with the little girl who was taken away?
 What about the little boy attacked by a tree?

 Did this movie make you think of the times when you were little that you thought there were monsters in the closet or under the bed?